 This afternoon, the Governor’s Office sent a letter to the Department of Health and Human Services (HHS) chief, Secretary Kathleen Sebelius, regarding the Affordable Care Act in West Virginia.
-In the letter dated July 15, Governor Tomblin requests “prompt answers to several questions concerning implementation of the [Patient Protection and Affordable Care Act].”
+In the letter dated July 15, Governor Tomblin requests “prompt answers to several questions concerning implementation of the .”
 (See the letter here)

 The majority of the questions relate to either timeliness and a concern of the fast approaching October 1st (the date the Marketplace and open enrollments are scheduled to go live) or additional guidance for specific rules.
 West Virginia is far from unique in feeling the pressure of the impending deadlines as many states are scrambling to ensure their exchanges are fully functional on time, while some are even scrapping or delaying parts of their initial plans.

 There have also been concerns expressed from many state leaders about the lack of detailed information and final guidance regarding certain aspects of the law.
 Of course, the fact that others are in the same boat is little consolation for state leadership here.
 HHS has a lot of work to do in a very short time, however they continue to state that it will be ready to go on schedule.
 Certainly though they are also feeling the time crunch as evidenced by the announcement earlier this month that they would be delaying the large employer mandate by one year among other delays.